 From 1993 I spent four years training for ordination both on the Aston Training Scheme and then at Oak Hill Theological College, North London (and playing for the Saracens Rugby Club whilst I was there – for the veterans, I hasten to add!).
 I was ordained in 1997 and served my curacy at Saint Chad’s in Handforth, Cheshire (Chester Diocese).
 I moved ‘darn sarf’ to become Vicar in Chadwell Heath, East London (Chelmsford Diocese) in April 2001 and served for seven enjoyable years.

 I was asked by the then Bishop to apply for the post of Team Rector in Billericay (also Chelmsford Diocese) and I was appointed June 2008.
 Billericay is best known for ‘Gavin and Stacey’ and will be familiar to some of you through Ian Dury and the Blockhead’s song ‘Billericay Dickie’ – it’s not a complementary song about Essex folk.

 As you might expect in my role, I have ‘fingers in a number of pies!’
 I have founded a Christian pre-school, been involved in setting up a Credit Union and I serve as a Trustee for a number of Christian charities, including Schools Ministry Billericay.
 I set up the Billericay Community Garden and I founded Billericay Street Pastors.

-I’ve always enjoyed being a ‘lifelong learner’ (making up for wasted tine and lost opportunities when I was at school) and graduated with an MA in Missional Leadership in July 2013.
+I’ve always enjoyed being a ‘lifelong learner’ (making up for wasted time at school and lost opportunities) and graduated with an MA in Missional Leadership in July 2013.